evyatar9/Writeups/HackTheBox/Static/README.md

 By observing port ```8080``` we get a blank page.

-## Static is still active machine - [Full writeup](Static-Writeup.pdf) avaliable with root hash password only.
+## Static is still active machine - [Full writeup](Static-Writeup.pdf) available with root hash password only.

 Telegram: [@evyatar9](https://t.me/evyatar9)